cale-pliska/sfa-lead-generator/README.md

 This command outputs the updated **CONTACTS** table and saves it to `contacts.csv`.

 You can also manage contacts through the web interface.
 Visit `/contacts` while the Flask app is running to add new businesses and view the current contacts table.

+### Importing contacts from processed results

+After running a prompt that returns contact details as JSON, click **Import Contacts** on the main page.
+The JSON from each row will be parsed and appended to `contacts.csv`.